 Geosyntec continued to provide oversight throughout the design and construction phases via weekly progress meetings; monitor project schedules and milestones; control project budgets and expenditures; and submit monthly project progress reports.
 The application of these project management practices resulted in substantial completion of the facility within the initial concept construction schedule.

 With this project, the DeKalb County Seminole Road Landfill is the first in the nation to generate electricity, RNG, and RCNG from LFG at one site.
-Some of the RNG produced by this facility is delivered into the nearby Atlanta Gas Light pipeline, while the rest is dried and compressed to become RCNG, which is then dispensed to DeKalb County vehicles and the public at an on-site fueling station.
+Some of the RNG produced by this facility is delivered into the nearby gas pipeline, while the rest is dried and compressed to become RCNG, which is then dispensed to DeKalb County vehicles and the public at an on-site fueling station.

 The community benefits both environmentally and economically from the publicly accessible RCNG fueling station.
 In addition, the fuel produced from a renewable resource effectively replaces an estimated 2 __million gallons of diesel or gasoline consumption each year.